I have experienced the trials of quitting smoking and write extensively on the topic.

-The body responses with an immediate release of glucose, as well as an increase in heart rate, breathing activity, and blood pressure.
+The body responds with an immediate release of glucose, as well as an increase in heart rate, breathing activity, and blood pressure.
 Nicotine also causes the pancreas to produce less insulin.
 This can result in a slight increase in blood sugar or glucose.

 Indirectly, nicotine causes the release of dopamine throughout the pleasure and motivation areas of the brain.
 The user experiences pleasurable sensations.
-As users become more tolerant to the drug, they require higher doses to savor the effects.
+As users become more tolerant of the drug, they require higher doses to savor the effects.

-What Is Dopamine and How Does It Affect Smokers
+What Is Dopamine and How Does It Affect Smokers?

-While nicotine is far less dangerous in the short-term, it still works on the same brain chemicals.
-Depending on the dose of nicotine taken by the individual, and the amount of nervous system arousal experienced by that individual, nicotine can also act as a sedative.
+While nicotine is far less dangerous in the short term, it still works on the same brain chemicals.
+Depending on the dose of nicotine taken by the individual and the amount of nervous system arousal experienced by that individual, nicotine can also act as a sedative.

 Norepinephrine also increases the sensation of wakefulness and arousal.
 Nicotine consumption results in experiencing increased levels of beta-endorphin, which reduces anxiety.
 Its anxiety-reducing effects are part of what makes it such a hard drug to quit.

 Who Is More Susceptible to Nicotine?